 Community Property Laws

-A set of laws that govern the division of property and Assets between married couples.
+Community property laws are a set of laws that govern the ownership of property between married people in certain U.S. states.

-They are based on the concept that both spouses contribute equally to the accumulation of property and assets, and is therefore equally owned by both partners.
+Community property laws are based on the concept that both spouses contribute equally to the accumulation of wealth and debt and is therefore equally owned by both partners.
 This means that both is owned by the whole couple, and after the death of one spouse, both assets and debt goes to the Surviving spouse.

 Community property laws are used in nine Community Property States: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.
-Alaska, South Dakota, and Tennessee are "opt in" states, meaning it gives partners the choice to be governed by the "community property" system.
+Alaska, South Dakota, and Tennessee are considered "opt in" states, meaning it gives partners the choice to be governed by the "community property" system.